 Include the keywords in your content description so that search engines can use them to rank your channel.
 This way more people can find your blog or channel when they search for those keywords.

 Wanna learn how to do keyword research?
 I compiled a free guide to give you an introduction to keyword research and how to do it.
-You can read it by clicking here.
+You can read it by keyword research guide.

 If you’ve been vlogging for some time, these 21 youtube channel growth tips will come in handy.
 However, you should also know that patience and consistency are key to success when it comes to growing a YouTube channel.